-Did you know the 1st October is World Vegetarian Day?
+Did you know it’s National Vegetarian Week?
 Whether you and your family choose to follow a strictly veggie diet or you like your kids to embrace meat-free meals now and again, we’ve searched high and low across the capital to bring you fifteen of the finest family-friendly vegetarian restaurants.
 Some hidden gems and a few high street heroes, it’s pretty tasty list…

 Buhler + Co

 A favourite of Table Talk guest and editor of The Early Hour – Annie Ridout, Buhler + Co in Walthamstow is a divine veggie cafe that’s become a neighbourhood favourite.
 Owned by New Zealand sisters Meg and Rosie Bühler, both day and night menus shine with world flavours.
 Forget drab vegetarian fry ups, Buhler + Co have it licked – fried corn and polenta cakes, fried eggs, halloumi, smashed avo, house made BBQ and black bean sauce and a moreish paratha to mop up every last bite.
 The French toast is a winner will little ones and by night, the sweet potato croquets and halloumi fries, both small plates, are an ideal bite for kids.
 Bookings only accepted for ten or more, so rock up early mamas as this veggie joint is queue-worthy.